ramsptp/ramsptp/README.md

 ---

 ### 🔭 What I'm Working On
+* **Codemap:** Building an intelligent codebase visualizer that helps programmers and students understand code and codebases better.
 * **Futbot:** Building a specialized bot for football card game interactions, focusing on automation and game mechanics.
 * **Cooking Simulator:** Developing a 3D simulation game using **Unreal Engine 5**, bringing authentic culinary mechanics to life.
 * **Academic Research:** Researching core Computer Science topics, specifically focusing on data structures, algorithmic efficiency, and computational system architecture.